It’s Monday and these Greek Chicken Gyros should make it a good one. But first, are you ready for a crazy story?

-My parents went down the rec center to take Asher swimming.
-On the way back out to the car my mom realized she lost the keys, they looked inside the rec center, could not find them, then called me to bring them an extra set.
+My parents went down the recreation center to take Asher swimming.
+On the way back out to the car my mom realized she lost the keys, they looked inside the recreation center, could not find them, then called me to bring them an extra set.
 They called me at 7:55pm while standing in the parking lot with our car, I arrived at the gym at 8:14pm.
 I looked for them and could not find them, so I figured they just went inside to wait.
 They did, so I called them, said I was outside, handed them the keys and pulled out.
 Not 30 seconds later, I get a call from my dad “come back, the car was stolen.”.

 Yeah, he was serious.
-Someone wacked out person must have found the keys, waited for the right time to take the car and then acted and acted fast.
+Some wacked out person must have found the keys, waited for the right time to take the car and then acted and acted fast.
 Like I said, my dad was standing at the car at 7:55pm and I was there at 8:14pm and the car was gone.
 So, we spent Saturday night in a state of shock (I mean this is Summit County, CO – NOTHING happens here) and filling a police report.
 It was fun.